intel/intel-inb-manageability/inbc-program/README.md

 Intel® In-Band Manageability needs to be installed and running.

 # 📝 Notes
 1. INBC supports FOTA, SOTA, POTA and Config Updates(Get, Set) on an Edge device.
-Use the **'--nohddl'** flag to target an Edge device.
 This requires downloading from a remote source.
-2. If targets=NONE for HDDL; the vision-agent determines the eligible targets based on their attributes.
 3. Use the query command to find system information needed to fill in FOTA and SOTA update parameters.
 4. If placing files local on the system for update, they need to be placed in a folder with read/write access in the apparmor profile.
 The recommended path would be ```/var/cache/manageability```.
 If another directory is used, the apparmor profile would need to be modified to allow read/write access to that directory.